 The Delphine Skirt by Tilly and the Buttons is a lovely sewing project for advanced beginners.
 The instructions are fantastic.
 Happy Sewing!

 The Delphine Skirt is a sewing pattern from Tilly and the Buttons.
 It’s included in her book Love at First Stitch, which is one of my favourite sewing books for dressmaking.
-It came out around the same time I started sewing and I think it is the best book for beginners to – in Tilly’s word’s – demystify dressmaking.
+It came out around the time I started to sew and I think it is the best book for beginners to – in Tilly’s word’s – demystify dressmaking.
 I’m a self-taught sewist and never took any sewing classes.
 In the beginning, I felt very overwhelmed by sewing manuals/jargon.
 Also, I’m a very visual person and many of the books and/or sewing projects for beginners didn’t appeal to me.
 “Love at First Stitch” is different.